magicmarc/marks-reverie/src/content/posts/a-tale-of-two-cities.md

 Why, I can’t quite explain.
 It’s not logic but something closer to texture—a quiet dissonance I can’t ignore.

-I first came to Sydney years ago, a friend how did I like the city.
+When I first came to Sydney from Brisbane, a friend how did I like the city.
 “Wonderful,” I said.
 “Sydney’s a great place to visit—but not for stay.”

 He looked surprised.